open-mmlab/mmpretrain/docs/tutorials/data_pipeline.md

 - update: specified by `keys`.

-`Transpose`

-- update: specified by `keys`.

 `Collect`

 - remove: all other keys except for those specified by `keys`

 ## Extend and use custom pipelines

-1. Write a new pipeline in any file, e.g., `my_pipeline.py`.
-It takes a dict as input and return a dict.
+1. Write a new pipeline in any file, e.g., `my_pipeline.py`, and place it in the folder `mmcls/datasets/pipelines/`.
+The pipeline class needs to override the `__call__` method which takes a dict as input and returns a dict.

     ```python
     from mmcls.datasets import PIPELINES